-- It is best to add new floors after the walls on Floor 1 are in place. - Setting Floor and Foundation Defaults as new floors are built saves time and reduces the changes of introducing errors. - Align walls between floors using the Align with Floor Above and Align with Floor Below edit buttons. - The Copy \(\bigcap \) and Paste Hold Position \(\bigcap \) commands can be used to align walls and other objects between floors as well.
+- It is best to add new floors after the walls on Floor 1 are in place. - Setting Floor and Foundation Defaults as new floors are built saves time and reduces the changes of introducing errors. - Align walls between floors using the Align with Floor Above 🛃 and Align with Floor Below 🎟 edit buttons. - The Copy 🗅 and Paste Hold Position 🗐 commands can be used to align walls and other objects between floors as well.

-- Use the Reference Floor Display to display walls and other objects located on a floor other than the Current Floor.
+- There are several ways to navigate multiple floors in a plan: the Up One Floor and Down One Floor buttons, the Change Floor/Reference 1 tool, and the Project Browser. - Use the Reference Display to display walls and other objects located on a floor other than the Current Floor.

 - F1 Help for the current context

 - F6 Fill Window

-- F9 Reference Floor Display
+- F9 Reference Display

-- arrow keys nudge selected object

 - Ctrl+C Copy

 - Alt+Shift+V Paste Hold Position

 - Ctrl + S Save

+- arrow keys nudge selected object